A Convex Obstacle Avoidance Formulation: Introduction

-To assess the capability of RCOA, a series of simulations are conducted and benchmarked against established obstacle avoidance formulations, including a general nonconvex approach and a mixed integer formulation.
+To assess the capability of RCOA, a series of simulations are conducted and benchmarked against established OA formulations, including a general nonconvex approach and a mixed integer formulation.
 The OCPs are solved using several modern state-of-the-art solvers and algorithms, namely FATROP \cite{Vanroye2023FATROPControl}, HSL code MA57 \cite{Duff2004}, Gurobi \cite{GurobiOptimization2016GurobiOptimizer}, and Successive Convexification \cite{Mao2016SuccessiveProperties}.
-The use of these solvers serves two primary purposes: (i) to evaluate the formulations in a fully nonconvex setting, reflecting the increasing tractability of directly solving nonconvex NLP problems as computational power advances; and (ii) to investigate the performance of Successive Convexification, which not only offers potential improvements over direct NLP solutions but also demonstrates the effectiveness of convexified OCPs, thereby underscoring its suitability for realtime iteration schemes.
+Utilizing these solvers allows the formulations to be evaluated in both fully nonconvex environments and Successive Convexification schemes, explicitly demonstrating the computational advantages of convex OCPs.

-The real-world application considered in this study lies in the domain of autonomous vehicles, where numerous MPC frameworks have been proposed for obstacle avoidance.
-Even in the case of a simplified three-degree-of-freedom bicycle model \cite{Jazar2018VehicleApplications}, the dynamics become highly nonlinear when advanced tire models are incorporated.
-These nonlinearities are particularly pronounced in scenarios involving aggressive maneuvers, such as severe braking and sharp turning, that push the vehicle toward its performance limits.
-Capturing these effects is essential for effective obstacle avoidance and improved safety, especially in collision-imminent situations.
-To evaluate solver and algorithm performance under such conditions, both nonlinear and linearized dynamic models are examined, thereby exposing the influence of nonconvex functions on computational tractability.
+The formulation is evaluated on an autonomous vehicle application utilizing a three degree of freedom bicycle model with advanced tire models.
+These nonlinearities are particularly pronounced involving aggressive maneuvers, such as severe braking and sharp turning.
+Capturing these limits is essential for collision-imminent safety.
+Thus, both nonlinear and linearized dynamic models are examined, exposing the influence of nonconvex functions on computational tractability.
+Videos of the NMPC simulations are provided as supplementary material for reference; included are videos with a two-second prediction horizon for each formulation.
+The reference material does not include the speed penalty in the cost function for RCOA, which is not necessary for longer prediction horizons.

 Simulation results highlight two central findings.
 First, the RCOA formulation exhibits consistent performance even in configurations approaching infeasibility, a property notably absent in the nonconvex and mixed integer formulations used for comparison.
 Second, RCOA achieves computational efficiency that is on par with, and in several cases superior to, the benchmark formulations, thereby reinforcing its suitability for real-time applications.